General Conditions of Sale OBD-DIAG between individuals

 Article 9 – Price

 The seller reserves the right to modify its prices at any time but undertakes to apply the prices in force indicated at the time of the order, subject to availability on that date.
 Prices are indicated in euros.
 They do not take into account delivery costs, invoiced additionally, and indicated before validation of the order.
-The prices take into account the VAT applicable on the day of the order and any change in the applicable VAT rate will be automatically reflected in the price of the products in the online store.
+The prices take into account the VAT applicable on the day of the order and any change in the applicable VAT rate will be automatically reflected in the price of the products in the order. shop online.
 If one or more taxes or contributions, particularly environmental, were to be created or modified, either up or down, this change may be reflected in the selling price of the products.

 Article 10 – Payment method